Advertising vs. Promotion: What’s The Difference

 Cons:

-• Short-Term Focus: Promotions often drive immediate results but may not sustain long-term customer engagement or loyalty.
+• Short-Term Focus: While they may not maintain long-term customer engagement or loyalty, promotions frequently produce quick results.

 Key Differences Between Advertising and Promotion